Meet the SRC's leadership team

-Andrew Murphy is the Group Productivity Director of the John Lewis Partnership.
-Reporting to the Partnership’s Executive Chairman, Sir Charlie Mayfield, Andrew is responsible for developing productivity strategy across John Lewis Department Stores & Waitrose Supermarkets and their associated head offices.
+SRC Chairman Andrew Murphy is the Group Productivity and Change Director of the John Lewis Partnership.
+Reporting to the Partnership’s Executive Chairman, Sir Charlie Mayfield, Andrew is responsible for developing and delivering productivity strategy and transformation and change activity across John Lewis Department Stores & Waitrose Supermarkets and their associated head offices.

 Andrew joined John Lewis in 1992 and worked in various store operations and head office business development roles.
 From 2010 to 2015 Andrew was Retail Director of John Lewis with board responsibility for all JL's retail stores, contact handling, customer experience and store & format development.